 - Teleconference Accessibility and Hearing-Keeping Deaf and Hard of Hearing Employees in the Loop: A compilation of tips for making teleconferencing accessible for those who are deaf or hard of hearing.

-Partnership on Employment & Assistive Technology Resources on Telework: The U.S. Department of Labor-funded Partnership on Employment & Assistive Technology (PEAT) offers resources on telework and technological accessibility.
+Partnership on Employment & Accessible Technology Resources on Telework: The U.S. Department of Labor-funded Partnership on Employment & Accessible Technology (PEAT) offers resources on telework and technological accessibility.

-- Telework and Accessibility Toolkit: A series of resources to help ensure digital communications and platforms are as accessible as possible for everyone, including people with disabilities.
+- Telework and Accessibility Toolkit: A comprehensive list of resources to help support accessible telework and ensure digital communications and platforms are as accessible as possible for everyone, including people with disabilities.

 - 7 Steps to Make Your Virtual Presentations Accessible: A step-by-step guide for making virtual presentations accessible before, during, and after the event.

-- Checklist for an Accessible Virtual Meeting & Presentation: Helps users ensure virtual meeting accessibility.
+- Checklist for an Accessible Virtual Meeting & Presentation: A checklist to help users ensure their virtual meetings and presentations are accessible.

 Supporting Employee Mental Health During COVID-19